 “Maybe once there was a time where air pollution was just the cost of progress, but today, in 2019, there is no reason why anyone should be forced to breathe dirty air that jeopardizes their health,” he said.

 Pressure has ramped up to crack down on industrial polluters in 2019.
 Following U.S. Steel’s Clairton Coke Works running without critical pollution controls for four months this year, the PA House and Senate Democratic Policy Committees held hearings looking into air pollution from the plant and state Rep. Austin Davis introduced legislation that would increase the maximum fine for illegal air pollution and require public reporting.
-Both Pittsburgh City Council and Allegheny County Council have passed unanimous declarations of support for stronger enforcement efforts against U.S. Steel.

 “People for too long have been left in the dark when it comes to air quality,” Davis, D-35th District, said at the press conference.
 He called his district “ground zero” for air pollution – and vowed to continue fighting for clean air protections during his time at the Capitol.